 For example, a credit facility like SBF typically provides loans within 24 hours, while a typically limited partnership arrangement might require 10 business days or more to obtain funds.

 As its nature suggests, subscription-based financing is typically used to bridge short-term capital calls.
-However, despite SBF’s apparent short-term appeal, they can also be used to bridge the gap in longer-term financing.
+However, despite SBF’s apparent short-term appeal, it can also be used to bridge the gap in longer-term financing.

 SBFs: A new method of instant, upfront capital